zojaji/zojaji.github.io/_posts/2019-06-14-how-to-have-two-cameras-in-desktop-vr-game.md

 <br />
 <hr>
+# Conclusion
-Now, if the game is played, one will see a game scene from two different camera perspectives, the VR head-mounted device camera perspective and the other one on the desktop from the second camera perspective.
+After applying this post settings to a Unity multipalyer game, players will see a game scene from two different cameras perspectives, the VR head-mounted device camera perspective and the other one on the desktop from the second camera perspective.